bloArribas/angular-validation/README.md

 The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.
+This app doesn't do much.
+It just shows a sample login form with validation.
+It is just an example of validation configuration.

+It uses ngMessages, ngAnimate and angular-seed.

 The angular version included is 1.5.5.